centuryinn/Specflow1/README.md

 ### How To Access Test Report

-Report artifacts are generated at report Test Results folder.
+Report artifacts are generated at Test Results folder.

 ## How To Run Test On Local